christylex3/christy-le-portfolio/README.md

 ## Questions

 If you have any questions and want to reach me, email me at <christylex3@gmail.com>.
-Also, you can check out my repository [here](https://github.com/christylex3).
+You can also check out my repository [here](https://github.com/christylex3).